-An overaward exists when a student’s aid package exceeds his or her need or overall [no-lexicon]cost[/no-lexicon] of attendance (COA).
+An overaward exists when a student’s aid package exceeds his or her need or overall cost of attendance (COA).
 Remember when packaging subsidized or need-based aid, the basic formula is COA minus Expected Family Contribution (EFC) minus Estimated Financial Aid (EFA) equals need.
 When packaging unsubsidized or non-need based aid the formula is simply COA minus EFA (unsubsidized aid can replace all or part of the EFC).

 While your school must always take care not to overaward a student when packaging his or her aid, circumstances may change after you have packaged the student’s aid that result in an overaward.
 For instance, the student may receive a scholarship or grant from an outside organization.
 When an overaward situation arises, you may be required to adjust the Title IV aid in the student’s package in order to eliminate the overaward.